 Macks Creek’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-As is often the case in a small town, Macks Creek doesn't have a public transportation system that people use for their commute.
+Macks Creek is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in Macks Creek who are college-educated is close to the national average for all communities of 21.84%: 19.69% of the adults in Macks Creek have a bachelor's degree or advanced degree.
+The education level of Macks Creek citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.69% of adults 25 and older in Macks Creek have a college degree.

 The per capita income in Macks Creek in 2022 was $25,677, which is middle income relative to Missouri, and lower middle income relative to the rest of the US.
 This equates to an annual income of $102,708 for a family of four.
 However, Macks Creek contains both very wealthy and poor people as well.